GS Bridging Ceremonies

 (Girls can do a little acting at this time, flying around)

-We also have the junior scouts help take off the Brownie Vest and put on the new Junior Vest.
-Then the leader pins the girl and does the Girl Scout handshake.
+We also have the Juniors help take off the Brownie Vest and put on the new Junior Vest.
+Then the leader pins the girl and does the scout handshake.
 In our troop, we always give one carnation to every bridging girl.
-The carnation is presented to each girl by a Junior Scout once she has crossed the bridge.
+The carnation is presented to each girl by a Junior once she has crossed the bridge.